guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/creating-clusters/index.md

 <!-- *** NEED SCREENSHOT FOR VALIDATION HERE. -->

-# Next Step: Connecting to Kubernetes on DC/OS Enterprise
+## Next Step: Connecting to Kubernetes on DC/OS Enterprise

 Nice work!
 You now have multiple Kubernetes clusters running throughout your DC/OS Enterprise cluster.
-With the internal workings of the cluster all set, you can move on to [Connecting to Kubernetes](/services/kubernetes/__VERSION__/getting-started/connecting-to-kubernetes/) and view your Kubernetes dashboard via web proxy from outside the DC/OS Enterprise cluster.
+With the internal workings of the cluster all set, you can move on to [Configuring Edge-LB](/services/kubernetes/__VERSION__/getting-started/config-edgelb-for-k8s/) to set up a load balancer for your cluster.

 <!-- *** note. -->